zeruniverse/neural-colorization/README.md

 ```

 ## Train your own model
-Assume you all your training data are in `train` and validation data are in `validation`.
+Suppose all your training data is in `train` and validation data is in `validation`.
 The python script recursively checks all image files (including images in sub-directory) and throw all gray ones.

 ```bash